cmsodi/satdh/articles/balancing-competition-space-diplomacy/index.md

 ## International treaties on outer space

 International treaties play a crucial role in ensuring responsible behavior in outer space and protecting the interests of all nations.
-These treaties establish the legal framework for the exploration and use of outer space, and provide a framework for resolving disputes and ensuring the peaceful use of outer space.
+These treaties establish the legal framework for the exploration and use of outer space and provide a framework for resolving disputes and ensuring the peaceful use of outer space.

 ### Outer Space Treaty